Frequently Asked Questions

 • Supply chain location & cost: proximity to key markets or components.

-A line transfer validation (transferring production to a new facility or line) typically takes 6 months to a year.
+• A line transfer validation (transferring production to a new facility or line) typically takes 6 months to a year.
 Activities include installation qualification (IQ), operational qualification (OQ), process capability assessments, first-article inspections, sterility/sterilization validations if applicable, and master documentation updates.
 Complexity, regulatory submission requirements, supplier requalifications, and tooling lead times can extend this timeline.

-Vertical integration delivers several advantages:
+• Vertical integration delivers several advantages:

-• Better quality control — single QMS and traceability across bag, fill, and sterilize steps.
+• Reduced lead times and cost by eliminating intermediate supplier mark ups Better quality control — single QMS and traceability across bag, fill, and sterilizationsteps.

 • Lower logistics risk and cost (fewer transport steps and suppliers).